Oneflow-Inc/libai/docs/source/tutorials/Build New Project on LiBai.md

 ```

 ## Build Config
-The `config.py` in Libai is special, which takes the form of lazyconfig and will be saved as `.yaml` at runtime.
+The `config.py` in LiBai is special, which takes the form of lazyconfig and will be saved as `.yaml` at runtime.
-The following describes the complete `config.py` and how to inherit the config in Libai.
+The following describes the complete `config.py` and how to inherit the config in LiBai.

 First, config has several necessary fields:
 - `train`: It contains training related parameters and is a dict type.